-The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing costs and recurring debt.
-For purposes of this ratio, debt includes credit card payments, car payments, child support, and the like.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing expenses and recurring debt together.
+Recurring debt includes auto loans, child support and credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, feel free to use our Mortgage Loan Pre-Qualifying Calculator.
+If you want to run your own numbers, feel free to use our superb Mortgage Loan Qualification Calculator.

 Remember these ratios are only guidelines.
-We'd be happy to pre-qualify you to help you figure out how large a mortgage loan you can afford.
+We'd be thrilled to go over pre-qualification to help you figure out how large a mortgage loan you can afford.

 Got a Question?